Local likelihood estimation for covariance functions with spatially-varying parameters: the convoSPAT package for R: Example 2: Annual precipitation

 \section{Example 2: Annual precipitation}

 The nonstationary model proposed in Sections \ref{NSGPM} and \ref{CEI} is also applied to a moderately large, real data set, consisting of the total annual precipitation in the western United States for 1997.
 The data is available online from the National Center for Atmospheric Research (\url{http://www.image.ucar.edu/GSP/Data/US.monthly.met}) as part of a larger data set that includes measurements for the entire United States.
 For the purposes of this analysis, a subset of the data that includes the western United States was chosen (see Figure \ref{Precip_data}) because precipitation is smoother and more densely observed over the central and eastern United States.
 This subset is included in the package as an \code{RData} (named \code{USprecip97}) file and consists of $1270$ observations.
+For illustration purposes, we work with non-projected longitude and latitude, but note that due to the size of the study area this may be inappropriate.